julian1/reactor/README.md

   - do we still want to block

-  - investigate - for sockets number bytes in buffer yet to transmit.
+  - investigate - ioctl for sockets to discover number bytes in buffer yet to transmit. like boost asio

-  - simple serial comms
+  - example simple serial comms
       - ioctl tty_ioctl set baud, rts, dtr

   - signals and registration
   - dns
   - socket bind/listen